minishift/minishift/docs/using.md

 ### Console

-To access the [OpenShift console](https://docs.openshift.org/latest/architecture/infrastructure_components/web_console.html), run this command in a shell after starting minishift to get the address:
+To access the [OpenShift console](https://docs.openshift.org/latest/architecture/infrastructure_components/web_console.html), run this command in a shell after starting Minishift to get the address:

 ```shell
 minishift console